opensearch-project/documentation-website/_tuning-your-cluster/index.md

 If you have 3 nodes in the 1st zone and 1 node each in every remaining zone, then OpenSearch will only allocate 2,1,1 shard copies leaving the 5th copy unallocated.

-With shard allocation awareness, if the nodes in one of your zones fail, you can be assured that your replica shards are spread across your other zones, adding a layer of fault tolerance to ensure your data survices zone failures.
+With shard allocation awareness, if the nodes in one of your zones fail, you can be assured that your replica shards are spread across your other zones, adding a layer of fault tolerance to ensure your data survives zone failures.

 To configure shard allocation awareness, add zone attributes to `opensearch-d1` and `opensearch-d2`, respectively: